leomeyer/Arducom/doc/setups.md

 and your operating system.
 Please check the web on how to do this for your particular situation.

 On older Raspberries such as Model A and Model B, the I2C port is accessible as device /dev/i2c-0.
-On more recent Raspberries the device is /dev/i2c-1.
+On more recent Raspberries the device is /dev/i2c-1 (as of 2016).
 Please check which one applies to your setup.

 I2C communication might fail if your Raspberry tries to access other devices on the I2C bus during Arducom commands (for example, an RTC).
 If you experience problems try to disable these functions.